 A diabetic boot is a device that can help people with diabetic ulcers.
 People with diabetes are at risk for developing foot ulcers, or open sores on the surface of the skin.
 A high blood sugar level delays proper wound healing.
 This can lead to a serious infection, and may even result in the loss of toes, a foot, or a limb.

 Diabetic foot ulcers most commonly develop on the ball of the foot or at the bottom of the big toe.
 A diabetic foot ulcer may also develop at the spot of a callus.
 Calluses are a frequent occurrence on the feet of people with diabetes.
-Diabetes-related complications like food ulcers are more commonly experienced in those who’ve had diabetes for longer than 10 years, have poor blood sugar control, use insulin, have been diagnosed with neuropathy, or have heart disease.
+Diabetes-related complications such as foot ulcers are more commonly experienced in people who:

-Diabetic ulcers that are not accompanied by an infection should heal in six to eight weeks, according to one study.
-Complicating factors, such as an infection, may lengthen that recovery time.
+Diabetic ulcers that aren’t accompanied by an infection should heal in six to eight weeks, according to a

-Commitment to the cast is important for recovery.
-In one study, people who wore a total contact cast showed significantly more improvement at 12 weeks than people who wore a removable cast or a half-shoe.
+Commitment to the treatment is important for recovery.
+In an older study from 2001, people who wore a total contact cast showed significantly more improvement at 12 weeks than people who wore a removable cast or a half-shoe.
 However, a more recent study from 2016 found no difference in healing between a cast, a removable boot, and an irremovable boot.

-The pros of a diabetic boot may outweigh the cons if you’re looking for a quick way to heal your diabetic ulcers.
+If you’re looking for a quick way to heal your diabetic ulcers, the pros of a diabetic boot may outweigh the cons.
 There are many other factors, though, that may influence your choice between a total contact cast and versions that can be taken off from time to time.

 - Diabetic boots may shorten recovery time.